KevinGimbel/kevin.gimbel.dev/src/about.md

 I was a AWS Certified Developer, but the certs only last two years and I did not renew mine when it expired.

 ## Social media
-I’ve stopped using any social media for work as of now.
+I’ve stopped using any traditional social media for work as of now.
 Connect on [LinkedIn](https://linkedin.com/in/kevingimbel) if you want to or follow my [GitHub](https://github.com/KevinGimbel/).

+If you’re somewhere on the Fediverse (Mastodon, Pleroma, Misskey, …) you can search for `@kevin@kevingimbel.de` and follow my [tech blog](https://kevingimbel.de/blog/) via ActivityPub! 🙂